Oil steady on signs of output cuts but demand concerns weigh

 A recovery in fuel demand in India also gathered momentum in the first half of May.

-Additional reporting by Yuka Obayashi; editing by Jason Neely
+Additional reporting by Yuka Obayashi; editing by Jason Neely and David Evans